TrellixVulnTeam/swahilipython_SCMU/Doc/library/contextlib.rst

       By returning true values, these callbacks can suppress exceptions the same way context manager :meth:`__exit__` methods can.

-      The passed in object is returned from the function, allowing this method to be used as a function decorator.
+      The passed in object is returned kutoka the function, allowing this method to be used as a function decorator.

    .. method:: callback(callback, *args, **kwds)